Jennifer Van Gorp

 • Licensure renewal assistance and CEU tracking

-• Monthly wellness group wellness activity
+• Monthly group wellness activity

 • Flexible schedule